zanemx/firstblood_matchmaking_example/README.md

 # Matchmaking Solution 1v1
-Auto joins the to a "lobby" and searches for a reasonable match based on users MMR.
+Auto joins user to a "lobby" and searches for a reasonable match based on users MMR.
 A variable range value is used to query users.
 If no suitable user is found in said range
 the range is expanded by n and the search is run again.
 There's a maxRange var that could be modified by the user wait time.